 Triggers are what provoke you to do a certain action.
 This is the main addiction group topic.
 Learning what provokes a certain action, in turn, can help you resist that action.
 Addiction group subjects help provide a safe group setting.
 This helps the individual share their story and help them feel less alone.
 Listening to others in a group therapy session might make the patient aware of another trigger that they were not aware of, to begin with.

 Another addiction group topic is self-care.
 This is a very important step to recovery.
 Taking care of yourself will prosper your journey and increase the chances of recovery and keep you away from drugs and alcohol.
 This will help you feel good about yourself and life in general.
 Self-esteem and self-worth are a couple of the other items examined in this group addiction topic.

 This type of addiction topic in group therapy helps the patient self-examine their feelings they may or may not have known about.
 In this group, sometimes alarming events are revealed.
 This helps with dealing with these feelings and helps the process of healing.
 This atmosphere is intense but remains respectful.

 This group therapy topic reminds the individual of the good in their lives.
 It helps bring out an appreciation for what they have and for life in general.
 It reminds the patient of the positive aspects of their lives.
 Being thankful and positive is a great way to cope under pressure.

 Another topic commonly found in group therapy for addiction is art therapy.
 The expression of art therapy is emotionally calming.
-This form of therapy helps in expressing your creativity in an alternate way.
+This form of therapy helps in alternately expressing your creativity.
 Using multiple colors is a great way to express yourself.

 This type of therapy for addiction group topics is a unique form of therapy for expressing oneself.
 Writing therapy can help you to express yourself in a way that encourages growth and progress in the recovery process.
 This is also valuable to contemplate one’s emotions.
 Writing is a great way to communicate with others without using the spoken word.